Unmarried Partner Visa UK: Apply From the USA

 - You and your partner are able to support yourselves financially without recourse to public funds.

-Financial requirements for US Citizens
+Financial requirements for Unmarried Partner visa UK

-If you want your application for the Unmarried Partner Visa to be successful, you need to prove that you and your partner will be able to support yourselves after you arrive, without relying on public funds.
+If you want your application for the UK Unmarried Partner Visa to be successful, you need to prove that you and your partner will be able to support yourselves after you arrive, without relying on public funds.

 This amount can be a sum of salaried and non-salaried income and can come from several sources such as cash savings, employed and self-employed work, property rental, or pension.